Skip to main content

 The link between diabetes and mental health conditions

 The physical symptoms of diabetes need managing 24 hours a day, seven days a week.
-Recent research revealed that seven out of ten people feel overwhelmed by the demands of living with the disease.
+According to Diabetes UK, two in five people feel mentally overwhelmed by the demands of living with the condition.

 Diabetes is characterised by high glucose levels in the blood.
-It occurs when the body's ability to produce insulin, a hormone which allows the cells in the body to take in glucose, is impaired, or the effectiveness of the insulin produced is reduced.
+It occurs when the body's ability to produce insulin - a hormone which allows the cells in your body to take in glucose - is impaired, or the effectiveness of the insulin produced is reduced.

 Around 90% of people with diabetes have type 2 - either their body doesn't make enough insulin, or the insulin it does produce is ineffective.
-Individuals may have a family history of the condition, or be at greater risk because of their age, lifestyle or ethnic background.
-It can always be improved with a healthy diet and increased physical activity, but usually tablets and/or insulin are needed as well.
+People with this condition may have a family history of diabetes, or their chance of developing it is greater because of their age, lifestyle or ethnic background.
+It can always be improved with a healthy diet and increased physical activity, but usually tablets or insulin - sometimes both - are needed as well.

 Continue reading below